BayesBeat: Reliable Atrial Fibrillation Detection from Noisy Photoplethysmography Data: Acknowledgments

-We adapt the training pipeline of \emph{BayesByBackprop(BBB)}~\cite{blundell2015weight} for training our model following the PyTorch implementation in \cite{shridhar2018uncertainty}.
+We adapt the training pipeline of \emph{BayesByBackprop(BBB)}~\cite{blundell2015weight} for training our model following the PyTorch~\cite{NEURIPS2019_9015} implementation in \cite{shridhar2019comprehensive}.
 The details of the training are presented in Algorithm \ref{algo:train_bbb}.
-While Algorithm \ref{algo:train_bbb} performs reasonably well for the training, using local reparameterization trick~\cite{kingma2015variational} on top of that makes training faster.
+While Algorithm \ref{algo:train_bbb} performs reasonably well for training, using local reparameterization trick~\cite{kingma2015variational} on top of that makes training faster.
 Here, instead of sampling the weights, the activations are sampled, resulting in variance reduction of gradients.
-We chose $batch\_size = 512$, and trained our network for 50 epochs with a learning rate of $1 \times e^{-3}$.
+We chose $batch\_size = 512$, and trained our network for 50 epochs with a learning rate of $1 \times 10^{-3}$.
 For optimizer, we chose \emph{Adam}~\cite{kingma2014adam}.
-During the training, the best model was selected based on the validation set performance.
+During the training, we tuned the hyperparameters and selected the best model based on the validation set performance.
 The whole model was trained using an i7-7700 workstation with 16 GB of RAM, and a GTX 1070 GPU for 1.5 days.
+In our experimental study, we have observed that \emph{BayesBeat} converges in much fewer number of epochs compared to both \citt{shen2019ambulatory} and \citt{torres2020multi}.